Managing Chemo Side Effects: Temperature Regulation

 This is another big one for me.
 I've had a lot of treatments and medications over the years, so I'm not sure what or why it happens to me, but my body often has trouble regulating its temperature.
 Joel says my thermostat is broken!

-Usually, I feel cold to freezing.
+Usually, I feel cold to the point of freezing.
 Joel can be in shorts and a t-shirt, and I'm on the couch curled in a blanket.
 "How are you not freezing?"
 I say!

-- I have a little portable space heater I move around the house.
+- Space heater: I have a portable space heater that I move around the house with me.

-I’d love to hear from you if you know of any other helps or remedies to night sweats or temperature regulation issues.
+I’d love to hear from you if you know of any other helpful remedies for night sweats or temperature regulation issues.
 I can use the help!

 Join the conversation